Mortgage rates are moving higher this week. For California buyers and homeowners, that leads to one question: lock now or wait?

 - Whether the quote is actually available today

-A lender advertising a lower rate may be charging points to get there.
+A lender advertising a lower rate may be charging points.
 Another may offer a slightly higher rate with lower fees and better total value.
-This is why a real Loan Estimate matters more than a casual texted quote.
+A real Loan Estimate matters more than a texted quote.

 You Might Also Like